sudomesh/monitor/README.md

 ## Running locally

 This assumes some local memcache instance running.
+For more information, see https://devcenter.heroku.com/articles/memcachier#local-usage .

 ```
 npm install